top of page

 Verlong THompson at the Deane Center July 2022.jpg

 When you gift stocks and other securities directly to a charity, you make an outsized impact without taking money directly out of your bank account.
 Plus, neither you nor the charity will be taxed on the gains for appreciated assets you donate.
 Meet your giving goals, enjoy potential tax benefits, and contribute to the change you want to see.
-That's a triple-win
+That's a triple-win!

 Qualified Charitable Distributions